joysfera/arduino-tasker/README.md

 Good news is that Tasker automatically releases slots of finished tasks (those that were invoked by *setTimeout* or those that were run by *setRepeated* for their last time).
-That's why one can chain the tasks with a subsequent *setTimeout* calls from within task function or even call one task using *setTimeout* recursively and the slots don't run out.
+That's why one can chain the tasks with *setTimeout* calls from within task function or even call one task using *setTimeout* recursively and the slots don't run out.

 Also, please be aware that the scheduled tasks cannot be stopped.
 This is